Track assignments overview

 - You want to track revenue share separately for those properties.

-- You can set up various Track assignments to account for a revenue split between your salesforce and each of the owned and operated properties.
+- You can set up various track assignments to account for a revenue split between your salesforce and each owned and operated property.

 Track assignments and targeting

-You can add targeting to a Track assignment and have multiple Track assignments per partner.
+You can add targeting to a track assignment and have multiple track assignments per partner.
 As a result, you have the flexibility to capture different revenue share agreements based on inventory even from the same property or website.
-For example: